bhkangw/StatusQuotes/README.md

-# pybelt
+## Synopsis
+This is a complete CRUD app built using Django that allows a user to access a Quotes wall after logging in or creating a new account.
+Once verified, the user has access to the community's list of famous quotes and the ability to add their own.
+They can also favorite specific quotes - which separates the quote into their own personal list.
+The goal of this app is to give the user a dashboard where they can interact with a community by adding their favorite quotes and 'bookmarking' liked quotes submitted by other users.

+## Motivation
-Django Interactive Quote Wall CRUD App built from scratch in 4.5 hours for Python exam.
-Received a score of 10.0/10.0
+This app was built exam-style, from-scratch, timed in 4.5 hours in order to test proficiency of Python using the Django framework.
+Received a score of 10.0 out of 10.0.

-Users can register an account and log in with existing credentials.
+## Features

-Includes full validations on all form fields ie. password, birthday, email, name, quotes, etc.
+- Appointments & Login app has full validations on all form fields ie. password, birthday, name, email, appointment dates, quotes content, etc.

+- Users' passwords encypted using bcrypt.

+- Each user has a page displaying their contributed quotes and contribution count.

-App is connected to backend database using django sqlite for all data relating to Quotes and Users.
+- Connected to backend database using django SQLite for all Quotes and User data.
+Saves quotes per user independent of sessions.

-Saves quotes per user for all users logged in but splits up a user's specific favorite quotes.
-Interactivity between the general wall and personal list.
+- Utilizes a many to many model relationship in order to display a user's favorited quotes separately from the default list.

-Used Twitter Bootstrap for basic styling on both login page and main appointments page.
+- Used Twitter Bootstrap for basic styling on both login page and Quotes dashboard.

+## Skills/Concepts Practiced
+- OOP / ORMs
+- Client/Server Communication
+- Django
+- Models/Migration/Relationships
+- Password Hashing
+- Backend Database connections
+- SQL Queries
+- RESTful Routing
+- Deployment through AWS